Quantum and classical algorithms for SOCP based on the multiplicative weights update method: Introduction

 SOCP has found applications in diverse fields, including machine learning (e.g., training support vector machines \citep{Debnath2005}), computational finance (e.g., portfolio optimization \citep{Kolbert2010RobustPO,Gambeta2020}) and a number of engineering \cite{Lobo1998} areas, such as control \citep{Akbari2024,Papusha2015}, engineering design \citep{Fakhari2021,Chen2020,Kanno2018, AiminJiang2010} and electrical power systems optimization \citep{ 10016686, Kocuk2018, Jabr2006}.
 In general, the enhanced expressivity of SOCPs can be used to solve ``robust'' variants of simpler convex problems like least squares regression and LPs, that is, the setting where some input data is subject to some uncertainty or stochastic variation \cite{alizadeh2003second,Wang2022}.
 SOCPs can also be used as a subroutine for solving SDPs \citep{9682942,Ahmadi2019}.
 Furthermore, in the area of quantum optimization, recent work has shown that the Quantum Max-Cut problem can be relaxed to SOCP such that an approximate solution to the Quantum Max-Cut problem can be obtained by rounding the optimal SOCP solution \citep{Huber:2024hth}.

-\paragraph{Our results} This work explores classical and quantum MW-based methods for solving SOCPs, bridging a gap in the classical optimization literature while also examining its quantum counterpart.
+\paragraph{Our results} This work explores classical and quantum MW-based methods for solving primal SOCPs.
 It is inspired by the MW-based quantum algorithms for solving SDPs \citep{ Brandao2017,vanapeldoorn19, brandão2019quantumsdpsolverslarge, vanApeldoorn2020} and for solving LPs (via zero-sum games) \citep{zerosumLP}.
-Specifically, the high-level approach in this paper can be understood as an adaptation of the SDP algorithm of \cite{vanapeldoorn19} to the special case of SOCP, where certain aspects specific to the Euclidean Jordan Algebra of second-order cones can be exploited to simplify the algorithm and reduce its complexity.
+Specifically, the high-level approach in this paper can be understood as an adaptation of the ``primal oracle'' SDP solver of \cite{Gilyn2019,brandão2019quantumsdpsolverslarge} to the SOCP setting.
+This metastrategy is related to but differs slightly from the original Arora--Kale framework for SDP solving \cite{arora2012multiplicative, arora2016SDPsolverPublishedVersion}, a framework that has been directly used for quantum SDP algorithms separately in \cite{Brandao2017,vanApeldoorn2020,Gilyn2019}.
+Exploiting the Euclidean-Jordan-algebra structure of second-order cones, our specialization narrows the complexity gap between SOCPs and LPs.

 Our main result is a quantum algorithm for solving an SOCP with $m$ linear constraints over $n$ variables partitioned into $r\leq n$ second-order cones with complexity $\bigOt(\sqrt{r}\gamma^5 +\sqrt{m} \gamma^4)$ queries to the underlying data defining the instance, where $\gamma$ is a scale-invariant inverse-precision parameter, similar to that which appears in related algorithms for SDP, such as \cite{vanapeldoorn19}.
 In particular, if $R$ and $\tilde{R}$ are upper bounds on the trace of the primal and dual solutions, respectively, and $\epsilon$ is the additive precision up to which the objective function should be optimized, then $\gamma = R\tilde{R}/\epsilon$.
-We also give a classical algorithm in the sample-and-query access model \cite{tang2019quantumInspired}, which has been used to dequantize many quantum machine learning algorithms, for which the complexity scales as $\bigOt(n\gamma^4 + m\gamma^6)$.
+We also give a classical algorithm in the sample-and-query access model \cite{tang2019quantumInspired} (which has been used to dequantize many quantum machine learning algorithms) for which the complexity scales as $\bigOt(n\gamma^4 + m\gamma^6)$.
 In the regime where $r = \Theta(n)$, the quantum algorithm offers a quadratic speedup, although larger speedups remain possible in the regime where $r \ll n$.